Martine-Z/laravel-saas-admin-starter/README.md

 ---

-## License
+## 📄 License

-This repository is only for project preview.
+This repository is for **project preview only**.

-The full source code is available for purchase via the links above.
+The full source code is available for purchase via the link above.